-The mobile gaming market has really become a two-horse race: either Apple iOS or Android. iOS is exclusively used by Apple iPhones and iPads, whereas all other technology developers, for example, Samsung, Motorola, and Nokia all use Android based software.
+The mobile gaming market has become a two-horse race: Apple iOS or Android. iOS is exclusively used by Apple iPhones and iPads, whereas all other technology developers, for example, Samsung, Motorola, and Nokia all use Android-based software.

 In 2008, the iOS App Store launched with just 500 apps; this has grown to 1.85 million different apps available for iPhone users.
 Android users have even more choice, with the Google Play Store offering 2.56 million apps.

 From the outset, there has been competition between Android and Apple, with users usually falling into one of two camps, and usually retaining loyalty to the operating system and functionality offered by the device.
 Most Apple users would not go back to using Android, as they have become used to the functionality of the iOS, and Apple does a very good job of keeping their customers.